 See the PDQ summary on adult Nasopharyngeal Cancer Treatment for more information.

-Esthesioneuroblastoma (olfactoryneuroblastoma) is a very rare tumor that begins in the olfactory bulb in the brain.
+Esthesioneuroblastoma (olfactory neuroblastoma) is a tumor that begins in the olfactory bulb in the brain.
 The olfactory bulb connects to the nerve that is important to the sense of smell.
 Even though it is rare, esthesioneuroblastoma is the most common tumor of the nasal cavity in children.

 Most children have a tumor in the nose or throat at the time of diagnosis.
 The tumor may spread into the bone around the eyes, sinuses, and the front part of the brain.
 The disease rarely spreads to other parts of the body.
 Esthesioneuroblastoma is more common in boys and usually appears during the teen years.

 Esthesioneuroblastoma may cause any of the following signs and symptoms.
-Check with your doctor if any of the following problems occur:
+Check with your child's doctor if you see any of the following problems in your child: